Eric Hippeau: Career

 Hippeau joined Ziff-Davis in 1989 as publisher of PC Magazine.
 He became president in 1991 and chairman and CEO in 1993.
 In 1995, SoftBank acquired Ziff-Davis, and Hippeau continued in the role of CEO until 2000, when the company was sold.

-Hippeau joined SoftBank Capital in 2000 from Ziff-Davis, Inc., where he was chairman and CEO.
-Hippeau was managing partner at SoftBank Capital.
+Hippeau joined SoftBank Capital in 2000 after leaving Ziff-Davis, Inc., where he was chairman and CEO.
+He was also a managing partner at SoftBank Capital.

 Hippeau was President of SoftBank International Ventures, where he established SoftBank's international private equity funds and expanded them into Europe, Latin America and Asia.
-He was also SB Capital's board representative for its direct investments in companies, such as Yahoo!, Geocities and CNET.
+He was also SB Capital's board representative for its direct investments in companies, such as Yahoo!, GeoCities and CNET.

 Hippeau was also responsible for founding ZDTV, a cable channel dedicated to technology and the Internet.

-Hippeau was the CEO of HuffPost which he joined in June 2009, after investing through SoftBank Capital and taking a board seat in 2006.
-Hippeau joined HuffPost in June 2009.
+Hippeau was the CEO of HuffPost, which he joined in June 2009, after investing through SoftBank Capital and taking a board seat in 2006.
 Hippeau is a co-founder of NowThis News.

 In 2011, Hippeau became a partner at Lerer Hippeau Ventures in New York City.